Michael-Yongshi/WAM-Desktop/README.md

 ### install
 ```
-pip3 install --user pyinstaller         # (dev) to create an installer for desktop OS like windows, ubuntu, ios
+pip3 install pyinstaller         # (dev) to create an installer for desktop OS like windows, ubuntu, ios
 ```

 ### Create distribution